ArdaCevheroglu/DSA_210_Fall_2024_Project/README.md

 Data Analysis: Python with Pandas, NumPy and other libraries.

-Visualization: Matplotlib, Seaborn, and other libraries for interactive dashboards.
+Visualization: Matplotlib, Seaborn, Plotly and other libraries for interactive dashboards.

 GitHub for hosting scripts and the project repository.